wx-chevalier/Awesome-Lists-and-CheatSheets/IndustrialApplication/IndustrialApplication-OpenSource-Links.md

 * [jsonstore #Project#](https://github.com/bluzi/jsonstore): jsonstore.io offers a free, secured and JSON based cloud datastore for small projects.

 * [Reverse engineering WhatsApp Web. #Project#](https://github.com/sigalor/whatsapp-web-reveng): This project intends to provide a complete description and re-implementation of the WhatsApp Web API, which will eventually lead to a custom client.
 WhatsApp Web internally works using WebSockets; this project does as well.

+* [Gitea #Project#](https://github.com/go-gitea/gitea): The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.

+# Collaboration

+# CMS